-You have definitely seen these abbreviations before and you have probably had experience in hiring these designers.
+You have definitely seen UI/UX abbreviation before and you have probably had experience in hiring these designers.
 But what’s the real distinction amid these two roles?
 We all see that they mean a kind of interaction with the users but there are a lot of people wondering about the distinction between these two issues.
 We often see these two abbreviations used together.

-We say experience when we mean how the software is working and all about its behaviour.
+We say experience when we mean how the software is working and all about its behavior.
 We say interface when we mean the way the app looks like.
 It’s the picture of the screen in front of you.
 These issues are essential for any app development process.
-Behaviour and display are the key elements to the successful release of the product.
+Behavior and display are the key elements to the successful release of the product.

 What is a UI/UX designer role?

-A designer focuses on doing a research to understand the behaviour of people to give them what they want to feel and see.
+A designer focuses on doing research to understand the behavior of people to give them what they want to feel and see.
 If there’s no good research, the success of the software is under risk.
-A qualified engineer deals with everything related to the user interaction and navigation through the app.
+A qualified engineer deals with everything related to user interaction and navigation through the app.

 When you think of developing a new application and you have discussed each screen many times, using the app and navigating through the screens seems easy and fluent.
 The task of the UX developer is to determine if it’s the same for new users.
 How do they feel about launching and using the software for the first time?

-A good user experience may raise the conversion rate if you had problems with it by simplifying the checkout route.
-If people come to you and they have to think what to do next, you have a high risk to lose customers.
+Good user experience may raise the conversion rate if you had problems with it by simplifying the checkout route.
+If people come to you and they have to think about what to do next, you have a high risk to lose customers.
 UX engineers aim at making people do what you want from them.

 Why do you need two designers?